SeanBurford/route48/traffic/linux/README.md

 ## Goal

-Explore methods of sending/receiving traffic for a prefix.
+Explore methods of sending traffic for a prefix.

-Have a look at [prefix delegation](../../routing/prefix_delegation/README.md) to learn how prefixes are assigned.
+Have a look at [receiving](receiving.md) to learn to request a prefix.

 ## Solution Components

-*  Receiving Traffic: AnyIP
 *  Sending Traffic: Non Local Bind
    *  socat
    *  traceroute